Have some ladybug fun with this sweet toilet paper ladybug craft for preschoolers. Only a few supplies and a free ladybug template.

 The ladybug is one of the few bugs everyone can love.
 Instead of slimy or hairy skin, creepy eyes, or spindly legs, they have a sweet, rounded shape and colorful wings.
 These tiny creatures bring a smile to the faces of kids all over the world.

-We love ladybugs because of their adorable pop of color which is a reminder of spring!
+We love ladybugs because of their adorable pop of color which is a reminder of Spring and Summer!
 We’re always excited to share fun ladybug-themed crafts like this super cute toilet paper roll ladybug craft for kids.

 Kid crafts aren’t just about DIYing some fin decorations, they are a great way to teach kids about all kinds of plants, animals, and ideas.
 Every time you find one of your favorite MWH crafts, think about all the information you and your kids can look up about the topic.
 Get inspired with any of our activities and crafts.